Baker Hughes Company (BKR) Downgrade Issued by Wall Street Gurus

 Analysts’ Opinion of BKR

-Many brokerage firms have already submitted their reports for BKR stocks, with Jefferies repeating the rating for BKR by listing it as a “Buy.”
-The predicted price for BKR in the upcoming period, according to Jefferies is $35 based on the research report published on October 19th of the current year 2022.
+Many brokerage firms have already submitted their reports for BKR stocks, with Wells Fargo repeating the rating for BKR by listing it as a “Equal Weight.”
+The predicted price for BKR in the upcoming period, according to Wells Fargo is $29 based on the research report published on October 26th of the current year 2022.

-HSBC Securities, on the other hand, stated in their research note that they expect to see BKR reach a price target of $38.30.
-The rating they have provided for BKR stocks is “Buy” according to the report published on April 26th, 2022.
+Jefferies, on the other hand, stated in their research note that they expect to see BKR reach a price target of $35.
+The rating they have provided for BKR stocks is “Buy” according to the report published on October 19th, 2022.

-Wells Fargo gave a rating of “Overweight” to BKR, setting the target price at $43 in the report published on March 31st of the current year.
+HSBC Securities gave a rating of “Buy” to BKR, setting the target price at $38.30 in the report published on April 26th of the current year.

 Insider Trading